Sign language interpreters

 HCA offers sign language interpreters to various health care appointments for eligible Apple Health clients and HCA Medicaid enrolled health care providers.
 For quick reference of who we are and what we offer download our information sheet.

-In 2020, HCA switched from using a single coordinating entity for all sign language interpreter requests to using the dedicate design language contracts managed by the Office of the Deaf and Hard of Hearing (ODHH).
-In spring of 2020, the Department of Enterprise Services (DES) and ODHH entered into a cooperative purchase agreement to provide statewide sign language interpreter services through master contracts available to all state agencies.
+HCA uses the dedicated sign language contracts managed by the Office of the Deaf and Hard of Hearing (ODHH) and Department of Enterprise Services (DES).
+DES and ODHH have a cooperative purchase agreement to provide statewide sign language interpreter services through master contracts available to all state agencies.
+By using these contracts, HCA minimizes the barriers for deaf, deafblind, and hard of hearing clients and increases language match which makes for more equitable health care appointments.

 Two types of master contracts